ajeyvishnu/Christopher_Nolan/README.md

 ## Credits

-This dashboard project was created by [Ajay Vishnu Addala].
+This dashboard project was created by Ajay Vishnu Addala.